ConcurDataScience/ConcurMLWorkshop/03_Model_Building/README.md

 By the end of this section, you should have a good idea on
 1. How to build Machine Learning/Deep Learning models , using AWS SageMaker on the data which was prepped in Day 2
 2. How to build a pipeline using AWS Glue to store the model results to Athena databzse and use QuickSights dashboards to view them

+## Post-Requisites:
+•	After the session’s completion, you should have an output file location that is pre-processed and ready to be used for Model Training.
+•	You should be having a Enrich crawler that would have crawled that Enrich data and created an Athena Table.

+## Missed it?
+Dont Worry
+If you missed this session:
+Please follow below steps: